Fen2187/Fen2187/README.md

 - 📫 How to reach me?
   - I have a twitch: twitch.tv/fen2187
-  - I have a youtube:https://www.youtube.com/channel/UCCIfb96aSwwbZ_buS1fSk9w
+  - I have a youtube: https://www.youtube.com/channel/UCCIfb96aSwwbZ_buS1fSk9w
-  - I do have discord my user is:Fen
+  - I do have discord my user is: Fen
   - I have an itch page: https://fen-here.itch.io/
+  - I have a Steam account:

 - 😄 Pronouns: He/him
 - ⚡ Fun fact: IDK? ^_____^